-In the French as well as the Russian language, a bow tie translates to butterfly.
+In the French a bow tie translates to butterfly.
 Ladies and Gents we have a butterfly on a butterfly photograph here which is amusing and fun to think about.
-This humorous wedding detail photograph is my favorite because it is light, natural and hilarious (if you know French or Russian).
+This humorous wedding detail photograph is my favorite because it is light, natural and hilarious (if you know French).

 At first, we thought it was a monarch, but this butterfly has somewhat unusual black and yellow colors.
 Apparently, all monarchs are orange and black; this one is distinctly different.
 Then we used Google Lens that quickly identified this creature as Troides Helena named after Helen of Troy – one of the most beautiful women in the world, according to Greek Mythology.